EDIflyer/linux-notes/docs/server-setup/server_setup.md

 title: "1 - Initial server setup"
 ---
 # Initial server setup <!-- Setting an L1 heading title here overrides the title used in the navigation -->
-Spin up server on Linode and SSH in using newly-created root login credentials.
+Spin up a server instance on Linode and SSH in using newly-created root login credentials.

 ### Users
 Initially logged in as a root user - therefore need to add a non-root user & also add this new account to the sudo group